awslabs/duvet/design/duplicates/spec.md

 **Date:** 2026-08-07
 **Status:** Draft

-This specification defines the semantics of duvet's duplicate
+This specification defines the semantics of duvet's `duplicates`
-policing: the `duplicates` check (predicates over annotations that share a **claim**) and the `duplicate-targets` query (predicates over annotations that share a **resolved target**), together with the checked-in configuration that carries their policy.
+check: predicates over the two partitions annotations induce — **claim classes** (annotations sharing a claim) and **target classes** (annotations sharing a resolved target) — together with the checked-in configuration that carries their policy.
+One check evaluates both axes; the two axes are two namespaces of one configuration, never two invocations.

 Design rationale lives in [decisions.md](decisions.md).
 This document uses the normative keyword conventions of